MlodziutkiS/passwordinator/README.md

-A simple pseudo random password generator using tkinter(optional) and pyperclip non gui is faster with large passwords (more memmory efficient?)
+A simple pseudo random password generator using tkinter(optional) and pyperclip<br>
+non gui is faster with large passwords (more memmory efficient?)